plutomi/plutomi/consumers/README.md

-Code for all the consumers in one place.
+### Event Consumers

-THese should be lightweight and have a single purpose
+This directory contains all of the async consumers for the app.
+Consumers should be small and do one thing well.
+This is as far as we would like to go with async processing.